NixOS/nixos-weekly/content/2018/09-nixcon-2018-program-macos-1014-mojave-support-haskell-and-python-packaging-tips.rst

   This project illustrates using the Nix package manager for programming heterogeneous, multi-module projects.
-Notably, it provides a Nix library called Pkgs-make to save some the boilerplate we might have to write when using Nix for managing a software lifecycle.
+Notably, it provides a Nix library called Pkgs-make to save some of the boilerplate we might have to write when using Nix for managing a software lifecycle.
 Pkgs-make currently directly supports Haskell and Python development, but has the potential to support other language platforms. now?"
 I hope this helps!